MicrosoftDocs/learn/learn-pr/languages/python-install-vscode/includes/2-python-programming-language.md

 ### Windows

-To determine if your Windows computer already has Python 3 installed:
+To determine if your Windows computer already has Python 3:

 1. Open a command prompt by entering **command prompt** in the Windows 10 search box and selecting the **Command Prompt App** in the **Best match** section of the results.
 1. Enter the following command and then select the <kbd>Enter</kbd> key: